Kotatsun/papers/README.md

-# Papers for Ultrasound Research
+# Images for papers for Ultrasound Research